What’s The Difference Between A Bookkeeper And An Accountant?

 Ask most people and they will have trouble telling you the difference between the services of a bookkeeper and accountant.
-Do you need a bookkeeper or an accountant?
+And do you need a bookkeeper or an accountant?

 To better explain and elaborate on this answer, let’s look at Dave’s situation and his growing business.